 Permission required.
 Course requires 3-5 days a week for participation in community, school, and agency programs and a weekly seminar on campus.

-HBSE 4880 - Opportunities and outcomes for people with disabilities
+HBSE 4880 - Opportunities and outcomes for people with disabilities autism.

-Transition planning and opportunities after K-12 school.
-The course covers the planning, instruction, and organization of community-based opportunities for individuals with intellectual and developmental disabilities and autism.
 The full range of opportunities including college, employment, and increased independence to provide the supports for best outcomes for individuals with disabilities are covered in the course.